Prolo1/Character-Morpher/README.md

 * Added Hotkeys to enable/disable mod (changeable)
 * Can choose to enable/disable in-game use (this affects all but male character[s])
 * Can choose to enable/disable use in male maker
-* Morph data can be saved to card w/o editing the original character data (New!)
+* Morph data can be saved to the card w/o editing the original character data (New!)
 * Can create preset slot saves (New!)
 * Can choose to only morph characters with data saved to them in-game (New!)
-* Cards save "As Seen" when saved (for people that make adjustments before save) (New!)
+* Cards save "As Seen" when saved (for people that make adjustments before saving) (New!)
 * Added Hotkeys to change between preset slots (changeable) (New!)
 * Added button that goes back to original look in maker (How it looked when loaded) (New!)